phschaeff/ict-install/README.md

 # ict-install
-Scripts for installing IOTA ICT (current omegan version) on Debian or Redhat based linux.
+Scripts for installing IOTA ICT (current omegan version) on linux.

-Run on Debian based distros:

-`sudo ./install-ict_debian.sh BUILD`
-to build and run ict from the current src at github.

-`sudo ./install-ict_debian.sh RELEASE`
-to download and run the latest binary release from github.

-Run on Redhat based distros:

-`sudo ./install-ict_rehat.sh BUILD`
+Run:

-to build and run ict from the current src at github.
+`sudo ./install-ict.sh BUILD nodename` to build and run ict from the current src at github (including prereleases and snapshots).

-`sudo ./install-ict_redhat.sh RELEASE`
-to download and run the latest binary release from github.
+`sudo ./install-ict.sh RELEASE nodename` to download and run the latest binary release from github.

+nodename can be left blank.

 It will:
 * Install required dependencies (Oracle Java8 JDK)